rustprooflabs/pgosm-flex/README.md

 > Warning - The PgOSM Flex output is currently marked as experimental!
 All testing done with osm2pgsql v1.4.0 or later.

+## Project decisions

+A few decisions made in this project:

+* ID column is `osm_id`
+* Geometry stored in SRID 3857
+* Default to same units as OpenStreetMap (e.g. km/hr, meters)
+* Data not deemed worthy of a dedicated column goes in side table `osm.tags`.
+Raw key/value data stored in `JSONB` column
+* Points, Lines, and Polygons are not mixed in a single table

 ## Load main tables

-The list of "main" tables will continue to grow.
-This will evolve as more layers are added.
+The list of main tables in PgOSM-Flex will continue to grow.
 The only layer intentionally excluded from the `run-all` script is `unitable.lua`.

 ```bash